MinaProtocol/mina/rfcs/0015-module-versioning.md

 We can make awareness of the existing recommendation, or the extended discipline suggested here a checklist item for Github pull requests.

+### Type parameters

+The mechanism described here does not handle the case where a module type has parameters.
+Jane Street's Monad module allows using types with up to five parameters through use of functors.
+Their approach could be used to guide an implementation for module versioning.

 ## Drawbacks

 We may not need the versioning for `sexp` and `yojson`, if these representations